lfraccaro1/module_12_supervised_learning/.ipynb_checkpoints/README-checkpoint.md

   * Recall Risky Loan (1): 99%

 ## Summary
 In summary, I would suggest using the second model.
-It scores better than model 1 in all areas I calculated, with an impressive balanced accuracy score of 99.4%.
+It scores better than model 1 in all areas we calculated, with an impressive balanced accuracy score of 99.4%.
 Model 2 also showed 99% recall for both outcomes, giving me more confidence in this model.
-I would like to explore ways to further improve its precision however, as it only achieved 84% precision in detecting risky loans.
+I would like to explore ways to further improve its precision however, as it achieved 84% precision at detecting risky loans.

+* Does performance depend on the problem we are trying to solve?
+(For example, is it more important to predict the `1`'s, or predict the `0`'s? )